susji/lilmon/README.md

 ## What does it do?

 lilmon has two modes of operation.

-In the first mode, `measure`, it executes commands for its metrics and gathers their numeric values into a SQLite database.
-In the second mode, `serve`, it displays the configured metrics as ascetic time series graphs as a browser interface.
+In the first mode, `measure`, it periodically executes commands for its metrics and gathers their numeric values into a SQLite database.

+In the second mode, `serve`, it displays the recorded values with a dynamic HTML page.

 ## What does lilmon measure?